cloud-elements/hykes-docs/README.md

 4. Guides
   1. Building a cloud
     1. [Installing the CLIs](src/installing-the-clis.md): A toolkit to quickly and easily act against a cloud
-    2. [Creating a blueprint](src/creating-a-blueprint.md): A declarative way to describe a cloud
+    2. [Describing the cloud](src/describing-the-cloud.md): Using Hykes blueprints to describe your cloud
     3. [Provisioning the cloud](src/provisioning-the-cloud.md): Laying your cloud foundation
-    4. [Running the CLIs](src/running-the-clis.md): Putting it all together
+    4. [Building the cloud](src/building-the-cloud.md): Putting it all together
   2. Using the config system to customize a cloud
   3. Updating a cloud with a new version of Soba